awaisjaved-soc/SOC-Journey-2026/Windows Event Logs analysis/Process-and-System-Events/README.md

 # Process & System Events – SOC Journey 2026

-Windows Security Event logs for the **Process & System Events** category, documented as part of the SOC Analyst learning path.
+Windows Security Event logs for the **Process & System Events** category, documented as part of the SOC Analyst learning path

 Each folder contains a dedicated README with:
 - Event explanation and SOC importance